Attribution Theory

 Understanding the role of causal dimensions in the attribution process, including stability and controllability, is crucial for educators and parents in supporting children's social and emotional development.

-By helping children recognize the factors that contribute to their successes and failures, adults can foster a more balanced and accurate understanding of their abilities and experiences.
+By helping children recognise the factors that contribute to their successes and failures, adults can foster a more balanced and accurate understanding of their abilities and experiences.

 Furthermore, being aware of the potential influence of social desirability on attributions can help teachers and parents guide children towards more honest and accurate self-assessments.